ziligy/watson-text-talker/README.md

 In the above example the `I'm your assistant` phrase will only be said 10% of the time because of the +2 assigned to quiet level.
 The `Nice to meet you` is not effected.

 ### Config
-use the TT_Config class to override confiuration defaults
+use the TT_Config class to override configuration defaults

 ```python
 # TT_Config's standard defaults